 Information Management System architecture, procedures, and protocols should be clearly documented and documentation should be sufficient to maintain continuity if there is a turnover of personnel.

-Inclusion of an up-to-date list of current and completed LTER-related research projects in the Information Management System is encouraged

 Sites should have a management plan for the Information Management System indicating how critical tasks are accomplished by site personnel.

 B. Information Management System support for site, network, and community science